MB Weekly 11/02/2023

 MB WEEKLY – LENS:

-Meet Tammi, a resident of Hermosa Beach.
+A modern bathroom in Manhattan Beach.
 Feel free to send your photos: MBWeekly@TimeWire.net

 Please share your comment with thousands and thousands of your neighbors in Manhattan Beach and surrounding South Bay communities.